franckjay/GradientBoostedFeatureEngineering/README.md

 To get the pipeline to work generating predictions:
 `gbc_feat.build_predictions(X)`

-which outputs the LogReg predicted probabilities:
+which outputs the LinReg/LogReg predicted probabilities:
 ```
 array([[0.40241641, 0.59758359],
        [0.8265274 , 0.1734726 ],